Shendidy/CV/README.md

 [(Back to top)](#sherif-shendidy)

 ## Hobbies and Interests
-- **Coding:**

-    I always had huge interest in learning how to code, and whenever I had spare time and an idea of a program, I'd spend hours just putting my thoughts into action until the final software is running.
-I wouldn't feel the time passing by and enjoy every minute of solving the problems that come my way.
 - **Flying:**

     My other childhood obsession was with flying, and I managed to make my dream come true in 2009 when I got my PPL (Private Pilot Licence) allowing me to fly my family and friends in single engine airplanes.